 Borrowers who choose to extend their loan beyond the initial five-year term will pay a 1% loan renewal fee at the point of renewal.

 Fraction is a loan designed to help homeowners access their home equity.
 The tool it offers is either the “best of both worlds” or the worst depending on how you view it.

-As a loan, Fraction has modest fees (especially compared with Reverse Mortgages), and it requires no monthly payments for ten years.
+As a loan, Fraction has modest fees (especially compared with Reverse Mortgages), and it requires no monthly payments for five years.
 However, the “interest rate” on the loan is pegged to your home value.
 And many Fraction borrowers will see effective borrowing rates in the double digits.
 Borrowers pursuing traditional HELOCs will typically have to make payments, but their interest rate is more stable than Fraction’s.
 To compare HELOC and Reverse Mortgage rates, you can use a site like LendingTree which allows users to get real quotes from multiple competitors.